Laura Harris: Career

 and as Marie Warner in the spy drama 24.
 Her film career dates back to a 1992 appearance in the comedy Stay Tuned.
 She appeared as Marybeth Louise Hutchinson in The Faculty in 1998.

-In 2006, Laura Harris starred as Maggie in a British-German horror film called Severance, directed by Christopher Smith, and written by Smith and James Moran.
+In 2006, Laura Harris appeared as Maggie in a British-German horror film called Severance, directed by Christopher Smith, and written by Smith and James Moran.

 In the summer of 2009, she co-starred in the internationally co-produced science fiction series Defying Gravity as Zoe Barnes.

-She has also done voice-overs in animated TV shows including The New Adventures of Beany and Cecil, Astonishing X-Men, Hulk and the Agents of S.M.A.S.H. and My Little Pony Tales.
+She has also performed voice-overs in animated TV shows including The New Adventures of Beany and Cecil, Astonishing X-Men, Hulk and the Agents of S.M.A.S.H. and My Little Pony Tales.

-While never officially quit acting, she switched her focus in 2010 to education and began attending college at UC Berkeley.
+While she never officially retired from acting, Harris switched her focus in 2010 to education and began attending college at UC Berkeley.
 While there, she began to show an interest in activism.
 In 2013, she began working for a tech company that also worked to improve local communities, politically and otherwise.

-In 2021, after a 6 year hiatus from acting, Laura took on the role of Willow Ward on the Netflix show Scaredy Cats, appearing in 3 episodes.
-Also in 2021 Laura had a part in the Lifetime Channel movie Gone Mom.
+In 2021, after a 6 year hiatus from acting, she performed the role of Willow Ward on the Netflix show Scaredy Cats, appearing in 3 episodes.
+Later in the same year Harris appeared in the Lifetime Channel movie Gone Mom.